dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 One reason curvature is significant is because it tells us about what variations in the world the neuron is selective for and invariant against.
 To understand that better, let's consider a few different types of coplanar perturbations that we can make from an input image.
 Here is a list of some options for a starting image along the horizontal axis:
-- Right, towards the neuron's MEI, then the target neuron's activity will grow
+- Right, toward the neuron's MEI, then the target neuron's activity will grow
 - Left, away from the neuron's MEI, then the target neuron's activity will shrink
 - Up, orthogonal to the neuron's MEI, then the target neuron's activity will change differently for each curvature type
-- Along the iso-response contour, then the target neuron's acitvity will not change
+- Along the iso-response contour, then the target neuron's activity will not change

 ![perturbation-directions]
 {: style="text-align: center; font-size:11pt"}

 **fig. 7**
-Visualizations of four out of many possible pertubation directions.
+Visualizations of four out of many possible perturbation directions.
 For each direction, assume we start with the image depicted by the square, then perturb to the pentagon, then again to the circle.
 Straight contours are indicated in shades of purple, outward bending in shades of red, and inward bending in shades of blue.
 Darker colors indicate higher neural activation.
 {: style="text-align: center; font-size:11pt"}

-For linear neuron & pointwise nonlienar neurons, the last two directions are equal.
+For linear neuron & pointwise nonlinear neurons, the last two directions are equal.
 But they are not equal for neurons with bent iso-response contours.
 What does this tell us?
 Each of the perturbation options above can be thought of as an experimental condition.
 We will look at the results from two such experiments to visualize the difference between straight and curved contours.

 ### Experiment 1: Noise perturbations
-To start we will look at the 'up' perturbation condition for straight and outward bending contours.
+To start we will look at the "up" perturbation condition for straight and outward bending contours.

 ![up-perturbation]
 {: style="text-align: center; font-size:11pt"}

 **fig. 8**
-The 'up' perturbation direction reveals an important difference between neurons with straight contours and neurons with outward curved contours.
+The "up" perturbation direction reveals an important difference between neurons with straight contours and neurons with outward curved contours.
 The orthogonal, $$\nu_{\text{noise}}$$ axis is chosen to be a noisy image.
 The line plot on the right indicates the response of the neuron (vertical axis) for each image type (horizontal axis).
 Each perturbation point is displayed on the right.
 {: style="text-align: center; font-size:11pt"}

-To start, we have two neurons with identical MEIs, but different curvature.
+To start, we have two neurons with identical MEIs, but different curvatures.
 The vertical axis that helps define our cross section, $$\nu_{\text{noise}}$$, is a random noise image.
-This means that an 'up' perturbation will result in the MEI looking more and more noisy.
+This means that an "up" perturbation will result in the MEI looking more and more noisy.
 Again let's consider the pointwise nonlinear neuron.
-What happens to the output if we take a fixed point on the $$\Phi_{k}$$ axis and then perturb orthognally in the up direction?
+What happens to the output if we take a fixed point on the $$\Phi_{k}$$ axis and then perturb orthogonally in the up direction?
 Nothing; as expected, the response is flat.
 However, the neuron with outward curvature decreases its output, $$a_{k}$$, as we perturb "up" in the $$\nu_{\text{noise}}$$ direction.
 We call this _response attenuation_.